GENESIS ONE TO ELEVEN – CAN YOU BELIEVE IT?

 If Genesis is truly a series of eyewitness accounts, written by those who signed off on each of the tablets, we have the answer for the different styles of writing noticed in the book.
 We have an answer for the different name of God from Genesis 2:4b on (it is actually not a different name, but an added name).
 We have an answer for the recording of exact conversations and details.

 But we do not have the answer, immediately, for the borrowed Egyptian words and phrasing in a few areas.
 The answer lies in what happened to the tablets.
 Only one existed before Noah: Adam’s.
 Because Noah is recorded by his son’s as being a righteous man, and by the Apostle Peter as a ‘preacher of righteousness’ (2 Peter 2:5), it would have been logical for Noah to have been given the tablet for safekeeping.
 He also wrote his own tablet and his sons added theirs.
 As the tablets of eyewitness history accumulated over time, they remained in the hands of the leader(s), finally ending up in the royal library in Egypt, as Joseph, whose family would have been in possession of them, was very highly regarded by the Pharoah.
 Over four hundred years those tablets then would have been kept safely there until there was another Jewish prince in Egypt: Moses.
-Moses had access to them, but he had been raised in an Egyptian household.
+Moses, as an adopted prince in Egypt, had access to them, but he had been raised in an Egyptian household.
 Thus Egyptian words and phrasing came naturally to him.
 When he collated the tablets and had them copied onto a scroll, possibly even before the Exodus, he inserted a few modern names and some quick explanations in a few areas, which have given us some valuable information.

 The Tablet Hypothesis makes sense; it fits the known data; it fits the acceptance of Genesis by other Scripture writers; it explains the differences in writing styles; it explains the borrowed Egyptian terms; and it matches what we see in the most ancient of tablets in Sumeria.
 It also explains why Genesis is considered one of the books of Moses: he was not only responsible for converting the tablets to scrolls (we do not know where the tablets are now, if they still exist), but he did the collating and editing.
 Thus, like any editor of a book which includes the words of different authors, the book is associated with the name of the editor.